 Conclusion

-The invasion of Ukraine may serve as a traumatic reminder for many Veterans and service members of their own military experiences.
+The events in Ukraine may serve as a traumatic reminder for many Veterans and service members of their own military experiences.
 Veterans will differ in their reactions and needs, and these may change over time.
-Asking questions, listening and responding to the individual needs of each Veteran will help them through this challenging time.
+Asking questions, listening, and responding to the individual needs of each Veteran will help them through this challenging time.
 Providers are further encouraged to be aware of their own reactions to world events.
-Take time and space to process and reach out to colleagues, friends and family for support as needed.
+Take time and space to process and reach out to colleagues, friends, and family for support as needed.

 You May Also Be Interested In